gnarayan/WDmodel/README.rst

 -------------

-The code has been tested on Python 2.7 and 3.6 on both OS X (El Capitan and Sierra) and Liniux (Debian-derivatives).
+The code has been tested on Python 2.7 and 3.6 on both OS X (El Capitan and Sierra) and Linux (Debian-derivatives).
 Send us email or open an issue if you need help!

 Analysis